Signposts

 to the 5000’ summit of Newfound Gap.
 From the gap, we took the AT north for

-across the ridge to visit the four summits of LeConte, the highest standing
+across the ridge to visit the four summits of LeConte, the highest point

-at 6593’ of elevation.
-Leaving the summit, we continued down the Alum Cave
+standing at 6593’ of elevation.
+Leaving the summit, we continued down the

-Trail to the road, where we now faced a hitchhike back to Newfound Gap and
+Alum Cave Trail to the road, where we now faced a hitchhike back to Newfound

-our car.
-This was an arduous 13-mile hike, and the ride home was long and
+Gap and our car.
+This was an arduous 13-mile hike, and the ride home was

-tiring.
-Before reaching Atlanta, we had every window in the car wide open
+long and tiring.
+Before reaching Atlanta, every window in the car was wide

-for fresh air, and we sang along to the songs on the stereo at the top of
+open for fresh air and we sang along to the songs on the stereo at the top

-William ‘Buddy’ Poe was a co-worker at my company in Norcross.
+William ‘Buddy’ Poe was a co-worker at the company in Norcross.
 We had

 several memorable ascents of Blood.
 On one, we came across the Freeman Trail